Claiming for pothole damage on car insurance

 If the road owner has public liability insurance, you could claim on this.
 Otherwise, you may have to claim on your own car insurance.

-You’ll still need to prove where the damage happened, so gather as much evidence as you can and contact your insurance provider.
+You’ll still need to prove where the damage happened and that the pothole caused it, so gather as much evidence as you can and contact your insurance provider.

 How can I prevent pothole damage?

-The easiest thing you can do to prevent pothole damage to your car is to drive with care:
+The easiest way to prevent pothole damage to your car is to drive carefully:

-• Be sure to stick to the speed limit – the faster you’re driving when you hit a pothole, the more extensive the damage will be
+• Drive to the road condition within the speed limit – the faster you’re driving when you hit a pothole, the more extensive the damage will be.

-• When driving in wet weather, be very wary of puddles – huge potholes often masquerade as modest puddles of water
+• Be very wary of puddles – huge potholes often masquerade as modest puddles of water.

-• Maintain a steady grip on your steering wheel at all times.
-The jolt caused by hitting a pothole can cause you to lose control of the vehicle and this can result in a nasty accident
+• Keep a steady grip on your steering wheel – the jolt caused by hitting a pothole could cause you to lose control of the car

-• Keep your tyres in tip-top condition.
-Quality tyres that have been properly inflated will provide extra protection.
+• Keep your tyres in tip-top condition – quality tyres that have been properly inflated will provide good protection.

 Frequently asked questions